-Funny Woman season 2: cast, plot and everything we know
+Funny Woman season 2: release date, cast, plot, trailer, interviews and everything you need to know

-Funny Woman season 2 will catch up with lovable Barbara Parker, played again by Gemma Arterton.
+Funny Woman season 2 will catch up with lovable Barbara Parker, aka telly comedy star Sophie Straw, played again by Gemma Arterton.
 Barbara is a working-class woman from Blackpool who in Funny Woman series one managed to make her name in a major TV sitcom in the Swinging Sixties, despite being a woman in a hugely male-dominated world.

-As we rejoin Barbara, who uses the stage name Sophie Straw, she’s finding that fame isn’t all it's cracked up to be and she desperately wants to make her own voice heard.
+As we rejoin Sophie Straw, she’s finding that fame isn’t all it's cracked up to be and she desperately wants to make her own voice heard.
 But it’s not easy as a woman in the 1970s, particularly a beautiful one when the world sees you as little more than a comic muse.

 Here’s everything you need to know about season two of the Sky Max comedy Funny Woman….